Growth is a benchmark of success in a company, but as a small business, where do you even start?

 Let’s start with a nice inbound marketing tip.
 Infographics are shareable, appealing graphics that compress several points of information into one easy-to-reference image.
 Any company’s blog worth its salt has probably posted an infographic to support a stat a time or two.
 We do it all the time here on this blog.

-Here’s an example in case you want to see one.
+Here’s a brand awareness example in case you want to see one.

 Image courtesy of Visme